 Since the spring of 1998, Elon has celebrated the 21st birthday of thousands of juniors and seniors.
 This quarterly program brings together students and their faculty or staff mentors at a commemorative dinner.

-Senior administrators, including President Lambert, have welcomed the students to this rite of passage ceremony.
+Senior administrators, including former presidents Leo Lambert and Earl Danieley, have accompanied students to this rite of passage ceremony.
 Elon focuses on this 21st birthday transition to help students fully accept their new adult status in life and move with greater confidence into the future.

-Faculty members offer inspirational after-dinner talks, sharing the wisdom of their life experiences.
-Each program ends with the toast: "The best is yet to be!"
+Faculty and staff members serve as keynote speakers, offering inspiration and sharing the wisdom of their life experiences.
+Each program ends with the toast: “The best is yet to be!”

 The Truitt Center is deeply committed to providing opportunities for students to learn about and engage with religious and spiritual traditions outside their own.
 We believe that students learn and grow in powerful ways through meaningful engagement with difference.
 Therefore, the Truitt Center offers programs throughout the year which are aimed at creating opportunities for this type of interfaith engagement.
-Some examples of signature Truitt Center programs include: an Interfaith Lunch and Learn series during Winter Term (Winterfaith), site visits to diverse places of worship, and an interfaith immersion trip to Morocco.
+Some examples of signature Truitt Center programs include: an Interfaith Lunch and Learn series during Winter Term (Winterfaith), religious holiday celebrations, and an interfaith spring break trip.